 Product experimentation #

-Having a culture of product experimentation in an organization is essential to growth, but at the same time growth makes experiments more complex, with massive user and codebases, endless test possibilities, and loads of qualitative and quantitative results.
+A culture of product experimentation in an organization is essential to growth.
+At the same time, growth makes experiments more complex, with massive user and codebases, endless test possibilities, and loads of qualitative and quantitative results.

 Another layer of potential chaos is the augmentation of the product management team with a multiplicity of PMs, each of them with their own method to plan, execute, and measure success.
 Product Operations is responsible for creating and systematizing the experimentation culture of a company, designing processes for product managers to run polished experiments, actionable, and reliable.

 We’ve said it before, Product Ops is cross-functional all the way—they’re the glue that keeps all product stakeholders collaborating effortlessly.
 Therefore, their focus on promoting and facilitating clear communication among teams is crucial to keep everyone well-informed and documentation updated, as well as conversations valuable with tackled inconsistencies and reaching agreements.

 Product enablement #

 At Chameleon, we know how important it is for stakeholders and end-users to have an effortless relationship with the product.
 With this key goal in mind, Product Ops teams partner with product marketing professionals to help users as much as possible with their multiple interactions with the product, recognizing potential friction and designing engagement strategies for customers to understand core features and new releases.
 An excellent example of product enablement done right is mastering great user onboarding.